Democracy is not conditional on the “quality” of a person’s attitudes

 Editor’s Note: I have taken a mini vacation to the Shenandoah Valley this weekend and probably won’t get around to sending out the usual Sunday email recapping the week in data and politics.
 I did find some time this morning to make a cup of coffee and sit outside, with the attached beautiful view of the blue hills, to write a short post on democracy and public opinion.
 I’d be pleased to hear your thoughts — leave them below or in my inbox.
 (The weekly subscribers thread will still happen this evening.)

-Republicans are currently in the middle of passing dozens of new laws restricting access to the polls or making voting generally harder.
+Republicans are currently in the middle of passing dozens of new laws curtailing early and mail-in voting, restricting access to polling places, and generally making voting harder.
 This is an objectionable practice from the starting gate, but I want to address a particular wrinkle in the story of disenfranchisement.
 Please read these few few paragraphs from a CNN article about one of the proposed restrictions in Arizona, and the comments from the GOP chairman of the Government and Elections Committee:

 SB 1485, which has already passed the state Senate and now heads to the full House, would have the state send notices to people who are on the permanent early voting list but have not participated in the last four elections -- so, the 2018 primaries and midterm election and the 2020 primaries and election -- asking if they want to continue to receive ballots.
 Those who do not respond would be removed.